 INSTALLATION: The RVON-8 card is hot-swappable and installs in any available slot in an ADAM Intercom System.
-It provides a single RJ-45 Ethernet connection for use with any 10/100 base network.
+It provides a single RJ-45 Ethernet connection for use with a 10 BASE-T or 100 BASE-TX network.
 It also has a DB-9 connection for an RS-232 or RS485 pass-thru serial port.
 8 CHANNELS OF AUDIO IN AND OUT: Expands the connectivity of the ADAM intercom by supporting 8 channels (ports) in and out.
 Each channel has configurable network and bandwidth parameters that can be tailored to individual network functions, as well as ancillary data for keypanels and trunking control.
-Ethernet Compatible: Fully Ethernet capable.
-The RVON-8 card uses standard Ethernet protocols and is compatible with all Ethernet compliant devices and networks.
+ETHERNET COMPATIBLE: Fully Ethernet capable.
+The RVON-8 card uses standard Ethernet protocols and is compatible with10 BASE-T or 100 BASE-TX Ethernet compliant devices and networks.
 AZEDIT CONFIGURATIONS: Users have the ability to adjust the audio parameters of each RVON-8 channel to optimize the available bandwidth on the network.
 TRUNK CAPABLE: The RVON-8 card supports ancillary data control for use with Telex [®] Intelligent Trunking.
 Addressing: Eight individually addressable audio channels.
 The RVON-8 card can feed simultaneously VOIP (voice over internet protocol) capable keypanels as well as various other matrix intercom systems.
-PASS-THROUGH SERIAL PORT: Provides a virtual serial connection via an IP connection.
+Pass-Through Serial Port: Provides a virtual serial connection via an IP connection.
 Which, if used while trunking, may eliminate the need for multiple IP resources.